Why call them Rheumatoid Arthritis patient facts?

 - Most of us have already tried eating healthy, exercise, and juicing & it didn’t help our RA.

 - Many of us have had a doctor doubt our veracity.

 - There are often discrepancies between the facts of our disease history & what is in medical charts of RA patients.

 - Most of us have a family member who doesn’t “get it” or won’t hear the truth about RA.

 - Hoarseness due to inflammation in larynx joints is not rare.

 I was really tired when I made this list.
-Can you think of anything I missed?
+Can you think of any Rheumatoid Arthritis patient facts I missed?